ForkbombEu/twinroom/README.md

-# Gemini
+# Twinroom

-Gemini is a command-line interface (CLI) tool that enables you to execute [slangroom contracts](https://dyne.org/slangroom) written in [Zencode language](https://dev.zenroom.org).
+Twinroom is a command-line interface (CLI) tool that enables you to execute [slangroom contracts](https://dyne.org/slangroom) written in [Zencode language](https://dev.zenroom.org).

 Contracts can be both embedded within the tool (compiled at build time) and added dynamically from specified folders (specified at runtime).